infinum/android-handbook/Gradle build system.md

 }
 ```

-Product flavor objects are of same type as defaultConfig and share same attributes.
-This means you can override any default value for specific flavor.
+Product flavor objects are of the same type as defaultConfig and share the same attributes.
+This means you can override any default value for a specific flavor.

 ###6.
 Dependencies
 Gradle projects can have dependencies on other components.
-These components can be external binary packages, or other Gradle projects.
+These components can be external binary packages or other Gradle projects.
 To configure a dependency on an external library jar, you need to add a dependency on the compile configuration.

 ```gradle